shazow/talks/see-python-go/README.md

 42
 ```

-Success, we called Go code from C.
+Success!
+We called Go code from C.

 More specific reading in the aforementioned links: